Gautami60/Gautami60/README.md

 # Hey, I'm Gautami
-👩‍💻 Computer Science undergrad | 🎓 Data Science student | 🌱 Beginner in AI + Code

 ## About Me

-- Student exploring the world of computer science
-- Currently learning the basics of Python, Git, and AI tools
-- Interested in Data Science, Machine Learning, and Open Source
-- I enjoy public speaking and leadership roles outside of coding
+🎓 Computer Science Engineering undergraduate specializing in Data Science.

+💡 Curious learner who enjoys exploring across AI, full-stack development, cloud, and problem-solving.

+📊 Interested in data-driven solutions, system design, and creating applications that have practical impact.

+🌱 Always experimenting with new tools and technologies, and improving step by step.

+✨ Strong believer in learning by building — from coding challenges to end-to-end applications.

 ## How to Reach Me
 - LinkedIn: www.linkedin.com/in/gautami-prasad-66aa53336